Unless otherwise stated, all doctoral program requirements apply equally to PhD and DES students.

 3. Serving as the instructor for a 3-point or 4-point course, which counts as two (2) teaching units.

-Serving as an IA is the default.
-All instructor (as opposed to IA) assignments must be approved by the Academic Committee Chair.
-Both IA and instructor assignments must also be approved by the student’s advisor.
+Serving as an assistant is the default.
+All instructor (as opposed to assistant) assignments must be approved by the Academic Committee Chair.
+Both assistant and instructor assignments must also be approved by the student’s advisor.

-The teaching units must be accumulated via regular academic-year lecture courses offered by the Columbia University Department of Computer Science.
-Teaching during summer session or for another Columbia department, for CVN, for the School of Professional Studies, for another institution, or for any other organization or office, does not qualify towards satisfying the teaching requirement.
+The teaching units must be accumulated via regular academic-year lecture courses offered by the Columbia University Department of Computer Science, including COMS courses devoted to the Data Science Institute (COMS 4121 Computer Systems for Data Science, COMS 4721 Machine Learning for Data Science, CSOR 4246 Algorithms for Data Science).
+Teaching or assisting during summer session or for another Columbia department, Columbia Video Network (CVN), School of Professional Studies (SPS), another institution, or any other organization or office, does not qualify towards satisfying the teaching requirement.

 Teaching units must be acquired while formally enrolled in the doctoral program (MS/PhD, PhD or DES), not while enrolled in any other degree or non-degree program.
 Most students complete their teaching units during their second or third year in the doctoral program, but there are no timing restrictions on which semesters (prior to MPhil) students can do their teaching units.